The Darjeeling Himalayan Railway Society is a company limited by guarantee, registered in England and Wales, no. 7406570.

 Storm damage closes the line for almost 3 months.
 Major repairs start at Darjeeling Station and loco shed.

 Monsoon rains wreck the Pagla Jhora repair work.
-At Tindharia there is a severe landslip.
+At Tindharia there is a severe landslip that severs the road and the DHR.
 The five 4-wheeled vans are restored to running order.
 Political peace returns after state elections and tourism starts to recover.
 But the DHR is now cut in two places.
+Two DHRS steam loco engineers make the first of three visits to Tindharia where they improve the performance of two steam locos and assist in revamping skills and work shop procedures.

 History compiled by Paul Whittle, Vice Chairman DHRS.